Mary Calkins And Self-Psychology

 The human mind is complex and psychology is ever evolving

 Mary Whiton Calkins made several significant accomplishments, even when others attempted to halt her study and progress.
 Further, she was a pioneer in a burgeoning field.
 Her work occurred when psychology was still a young form of science and research, so some of her work may have focused more on the unknown.
-At the time, Calkin's extensive research on dreams, memory, and the self was groundbreaking.
-The findings she disseminated in her papers enlightened people, offering a new understanding of the human mind.
+At the time, Calkin's research on dreams, memory, and the self was groundbreaking.
+The findings Calkins disseminated in her papers enlightened people, offering a new understanding of the human mind.

 Overcoming obstacles and discrimination, Mary demonstrated that women were equally as capable as men.
 In addition, she achieved many firsts in the field of psychology and for women both at home and abroad.

-Lessons to learn
+Lessons to learn from Mary Calkins

 Although Mary faced challenges, she tried not to let those challenges stop her from achieving her goals.
 One lesson to learn from the life of Mary Whiton Calkins is that there may be barriers to success, but barriers may open another opportunity.
 In addition, Mary didn't succeed alone.
 Her family, teachers, and peers built a circle of support in her life, helping her face these challenges.

 If you have faced obstacles that seem insurmountable and lack support, you might consider seeking support from a counselor.
 Therapists can help clients work past these barriers, offering resources and teaching skills that can be used to improve one's life.
-If setting up appointments and traveling to an office for therapy is difficult, you might try online therapy through a platform like BetterHelp
+If setting up appointments and traveling to an office for therapy is difficult, you might try online therapy through a platform like BetterHelp.

 Online counseling allows you to choose your session format and find appointment times outside standard business hours.
 In addition, current research reveals that people who have tried both in-person and online therapy have found their online therapist as empathetic or more empathetic than their in-person therapist.